syncfusion-content/wpf-docs/wpf/XlsIo/Insert-Comments.md

 XlsIO also provides options to resize the comment size and move/size with cell by using the IsMoveWithCell and IsSizeWithCell properties.
 You can also autofit the size of the comment by using the AutoFit property.

-> Note: Currently it is not possible to insert preformatted RTF tags in Excel by using XlsIO.
+N> Currently it is not possible to insert preformatted RTF tags in Excel by using XlsIO.